serock/secure-boot-scripts/docs/example-dell-windows.md

 ### PK certificate

-The `PK` certificate, which should not have been used and has expired.
+The `PK` certificate, which should not have been used and has expired, was not changed by following the *Mitigation deployment guidelines* mentioned above.

 ```
 Version: 3 (0x2)